Lreardon1/To-vs-Do/README.md

 An app that allows you to create your own to do list and see how productive your friends are in order to compete to see who can be the most productive.

+## Support

+To vs Do was made by Leith Reardon.
+You can contact him at leithreardonapple@gmail.com

 ## Audience

 People who tend to procrastinate but are motivated by competition